Learn how to export multiple timelines and integrate them into a single iOS project.

 Select the new files, right-click, choose

-New Group From Selection
+New Group From Selectionand rename the group

 Don’t forget about the fonts!
 Your Sketch and Flow files probably used custom fonts for the button label.
 We’ll want to get access to those, and we’ll want to integrate them properly into our new project.